JyotiranjanBiswal/design-pattern/README.md

+# Observer design pattern

-Observer design pattern is a pattern which we can call also *Publish-Subscribe pattern*.
-It is an one type of behavioral design pattern which has one-to-many relationship between objects.
+Observer design pattern is a pattern which we can call also ***Publish-Subscribe pattern.*** It is an one type of behavioral design pattern which has one-to-many relationship between objects.
 That is when one object changes its state then its all dependent object will notified and updated automatically.
 *  ***The object which changes its state called subject (Publish).***
 *  ***All dependent object will notified called observer (Subscribe).***